 Welcome to the Center for Education at St. Mary's Medical Center, which is home to the St. Mary's/Marshall University Cooperative Associate in Science in Nursing Program, the St. Mary's/Marshall University Cooperative School of Medical Imaging, and the St. Mary's/ Marshall University Cooperative School of Respiratory Care.
-As you begin your program of study, you are beginning challenging and mobile professions.
+As well, the Center for Education offers an Associate in Applied Science in Respiratory in collaboration with Mountwest Community and Technical College.
+As you begin your program of study, you are beginning a challenging and mobile professions.
 Health care today offers a variety of career options in a wide range of settings.